arthurbrenno/intellibricks/README.md

 # Generate and parse the response
 response: PresidentsResponse = engine.complete_async(
-    prompt="Based on your current knowledge, what were the presidents of the USA until today?", response_format=PresidentsResponse,
+    prompt="What were the presidents of the USA until your knowledge?", response_format=PresidentsResponse,
-    model=AIModel.VERTEX_GEMINI_1P5_FLASH_002 # Specify the desired model
 ).get_parsed()

 print(response)